EDILBERTOGEMINIANO/edilbertogemini/MIDTERM ACTIVITY NO.3 /LAB 3.md

 ## WELCOME TO LAB ACTIVITY NO.3
-For this activity,the user will show how to do a dashboard and pivot table from extracting data in **Excel**
+For this activity, the user will show how to do a dashboard and pivot table from extracting data in **Excel**

 ## Steps
 1. Using the worksheet that you saved and transform the tables into what depend on the instructions given by the lab professor